Beyond Frosting » Recipes » Desserts » Frosting » Swiss Meringue Buttercream

 Description

-This easy Swiss Meringue Buttercream recipe makes a silky, elegant frosting perfect for cakes and cupcakes!
-Made with whipped egg whites, sugar, and butter, this frosting can be flavored with any extract and is ideal for piping.
+This easy Swiss meringue buttercream recipe makes thick, stable frosting perfect for decorating cakes and cupcakes!
+Made with whipped egg whites, sugar, and butter, you can flavor it with any extract you’d like.

 Ingredients